relativitydev/transfer-api-samples/README.md

         TargetDataRateMbps = 5
     };
 }
 ```
 </details>

 #### Create the ITransferLog Object
-The `CreateTransferLog` method uses a Relativity Logging XML configuration file to create the [ITransferLog](#logging) instance used to log transfer details, warnings, and errors to a rolling log file contained within the user profile `%TEMP%` directory.
+The `CreateTransferLog()` method uses a Relativity Logging XML configuration file to create the [ITransferLog](#logging) instance used to log transfer details, warnings, and errors.
+It's entirely possible for API users to create an `ITransferLog` derived class object and use virtually any logging framework; however, the `RelativityTransferLog` class object is provided to simplify integration with Relativity Logging.
+The `LogConfig.xml` is designed to write all entries to a rolling log file within the user profile `%TEMP%` directory and a local [SEQ](https://getseq.net) log server.

-Copy and paste the method contents below into the empty `CreateTransferLog` method.
+Find the `CreateTransferLog()` empty method in the `Program` class and replace with the following:

 <details><summary>Click to View Source</summary>